-Wisconsin 4-H Youth Development is a program of the University of Wisconsin-Extension, Cooperative Extension in partnership with local, state and federal government in each Wisconsin county.
+Wisconsin 4-H and Community Youth Development programs are part of the University of Wisconsin-Extension, Cooperative Extension in partnership with local, state and federal government in each Wisconsin county.

-4-H youth development programs have been and continue to be delivered in a variety of ways.
-From neighborhood and community 4-H clubs to after school programs, 4-H youth development provides young people a chance to learn new skills, gain self-confidence and contribute to their communities.
+4-H and Community Youth Development programs have been and continue to be delivered in a variety of ways.
+From neighborhood and community 4-H clubs to after school programs, they provide young people a chance to learn new skills, gain self-confidence and contribute to their communities.
 Opportunities are created to provide youth real world experiences that teach leadership and citizenship skills.

-4-H youth development programs provide 4 essential elements for young people:
+4-H provides 4 essential elements for young people:

 - Belonging (Heart of 4-H) – Youth need to know they are cared about by others and feel a sense of connection to others in the group.
 This is done through 4-H by the development of a Positive relationship with a caring adult, providing an inclusive and safe environment.